 In certain states, the ignition interlock device may go into a temporary or service lockout.
 In that case, a service call is necessary to gain access to the device and start their car.
 Each state has its own limits when it comes to the number of failed breath samples they allow.
 Your state specialist can tell you what the guidelines are for your specific state and offense.

 How and Where are IID Violations Reported?

-Every violation you have is recorded and reported to your monitoring authority.
-Each state has its own reporting process, and it can vary depending upon which device you’re required to have installed in your vehicle.
+Every violation drivers have is recorded and reported to their monitoring authority.
+Each state has its own reporting process, and it can vary depending upon which device drivers are required to have installed in their vehicle.

-- Some devices are capable of reporting violations in real time.
-Intoxalock compliancy experts review violations and report them to your state and/or monitoring authority as necessary.
+- Real-time reporting —Some interlock devices are capable of reporting violations in real time.
+When violations happen, Intoxalock compliance experts review and report them to the monitoring authority as necessary.

-- During device calibrations, which you’re required to do every 30-120 days, data is downloaded from the device and reviewed.
-The compliancy team reviews the data and reports violations to your monitoring authority as necessary.
-The level of monitoring depends on each state’s regulations.
+- During device calibrations — IID users are required to calibrate their device every 30-120 days.
+When this occurs, the data is downloaded from the device and reviewed.
+The compliance team reviews the data and reports violations to your monitoring authority as necessary.
+The frequency and level of monitoring depends on each state’s regulations.

 If you provide a failed breath sample, experience a lock out or have questions about how to use your device, Intoxalock customer support is available 24/7 to help you.
 Call (833) 623-0200 for help with your device or your account.